Izaron/ACM-ICPC/GoogleCodeJam/2017/Round3/README.md

 Slate Modern | 5 | 31
 In total | 50 | 100

-It was enough to have 74 points to pass next round
+It was enough to have 74 points to pass further